 This composition course is for students who need a more intensive review of paragraph development and standard American-written English (grammar, punctuation, and sentence structure) than ENGL 1120 alone provides.
 This course also introduces the processes and strategies of essay writing from first thoughts through revision to the final, edited collegelevel essay.
 Success in this course relies heavily on attendance and participation, which will make up a large percentage of the final grade.
-Students are required to register for and complete both this course and ENGL 1120 to complete their college-level writing requirement.
+Students are required to register for and complete both this course and ENGL 1120 to complete their college-level writing requirement (MnTC goal 1A).
+(CR & CC-fall, spr; CR-sum)